 - Eggs: I’ve used 8 large eggs, so each serving would be a 2-egg omelette.

-- Fillings: In addition to cabbage, I’ve added carrots, bell peppers and onions.
+- Fillings: In addition to cabbage, I’ve added onions, carrots, red, yellow and green bell peppers.

-- Turmeric: This unique vegetarian omelet recipe is also an excuse to add the antioxidant turmeric to your diet which also gives a bright yellow tint.
+- Turmeric: This unique vegetarian omelette recipe is an excuse to add the antioxidant turmeric to your diet which also gives a bright yellow tint.

-- Cheese and milk: add a rich creamy texture to the omelet.
+- Cheddar cheese and milk: add a rich creamy texture to the omelet.

-- Herbs: I’ve used cilantro here but you can swap it with green onions.
+- Herbs: I’ve used cilantro here but you can swap it with spring onions.

 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)